Italy

 Generally, dividend distributions deriving from a ‘qualified shareholding’ are subject to progressive tax rates on 49.72% of dividends distributed (i.e. 50.28% of dividends income is not subject to further taxation).
 Dividends distributions deriving from a ‘non-qualified shareholding’, such as dividends granted by Italian companies, are subject to final WHT at 26% to be applied at source, on the contrary through the annual Italian tax return.

-The 2018 Italian Financial Bill has also introduced for Italian individuals without self-business a final WHT at a 26% rate for dividend distributions deriving from qualified and non-qualified shareholdings (starting from 1 January 2018).
+The 2018 Italian Budget Law has also introduced for Italian individuals without self-business a final WHT at a 26% rate for dividend distributions deriving from qualified and non-qualified shareholdings (starting from 1 January 2018).

-With the answer to the tax ruling no. 454 of 22 September 2022, the Italian tax authorities confirmed the applicability of final WHT at a 26% rate for dividend income deriving from qualified shareholding received starting from 1 January 2023.
+With the answer to the tax ruling no. 454 of 22 September 2022, the Italian tax authorities confirmed the applicability of final WHT at a 26% rate for dividend income deriving from qualified shareholding received starting from 1 January 2023 regardless of the formation period.

-The dividends distributed by a foreign entity that are not paid through an Italian resident broker shall be included (gross of foreign taxes withheld) in the individual’s tax return and taxed at a 26% flat rate.
+The dividends distributed by a foreign entity that are not paid through an Italian resident intermediary shall be included (gross of foreign taxes withheld) in the individual tax return and taxed at a 26% flat rate.

 Dividends distributed by a foreign entity and paid through an Italian resident broker are subject to tax at a 26% flat rate (net of foreign taxes withheld).
 In this case, no further action will be required.